kmsandeep/kmsandeep/README.md

-- 👋 Hi, I’m Sandeep
+- ✋🏻 I’m Sandeep
-- 👀 I’m interested in Data Science.
+- I’m interested in Java development.
-- 🌱 I’m currently learning NLP
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... https://www.linkedin.com/in/sandeepkm2312/
+- How to reach me [LinkedIn](https://www.linkedin.com/in/sandeepkm2312)

 <!---
 sandeep2312/sandeep2312 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.